 Planning really helps

-Now that you understand a little more how you are going to approach your picky eaters to help them stretch their comfort zone a little I want to share with you some greats tips around planning and setting and your family up for success.
+Now that you understand a little more how you are going to approach your picky eaters to help them stretch their comfort zone a little, I want to share with you some greats tips around planning and setting your family up for success.